“TABOO TOPIC 1 - The Taboo Topics about creating for Self Publish clients. - Pt 1”

 Because that character,(that - "vision"), only looked like it did originally because of the way all the badly executed line drawings were rendered in the original sketch.

-The moment the illustrator follows the TYPE 2 client wishes of - "making the character look more professional" - and in the process, needs to correct all that was amateur in the original -"character design" - it becomes almost impossible that the character still looks like the same exact drawing the client presented to be leveled up into a professional publishing look.
+The moment the illustrator follows the TYPE 2 client wishes of - "making the character look more professional" - and in the process, needs to correct all that was amateur in the original -"character design" - it becomes almost impossible for that character to look like the same exact one from the drawing the client presented to be leveled up into a professional publishing look.

 The character will be technically perfect, it will still be the same, with the same characteristics, the same vibe, the same color, but visually there are very good chances that it may need to look different.
 Simply because the wrong stuff in the original design was corrected.